 Liturgy is important to us because it enables us to encounter God as individuals while coming to Him as one Body.
 Our worship is in the vernacular languages of the community with full participation of the lay people.
 Liturgy provides a narrative approach to entering deeper and deeper into the intimate presence of God.
 Like songs, written prayers allow us to communicate from our hearts with one voice to God.
 The typical order of service follows this outline:

-Jesus is a shepherd, and the Scriptures illustrate how He tends His sheep.
+The call of God on His shepherd is to feed and lead the sheep, the people of God (St John 21:17).
 Therefore, our parishes seek to minister to the spiritual needs of its members, especially through our Women’s Fellowships, Youth Fellowships, Men’s Fellowships and Sunday School.

 Our Youth Fellowships provide an opportunity for young people to gather to grow and live out their faith.
 From Bible study and prayer to community outreaches, our young people are encouraged in their common faith and by the love they experience from one another.

-Our Men’s Fellowships meet regularly to provide a group context for men’s discipleship.
+Our Men’s Fellowships meet regularly to learn how to be godly followers of Christ and become effective witnesses for Christ.
 Men are mobilized for community development and other outreaches that reach their communities with the love of Christ.

-Our Sunday School program provides a thorough Christian education and discipleship for our children.
-As they learn the Bible, they also learn how to follow Jesus and be active members of the life of the Church.
-Our curriculum, Living God’s Way, provides age-appropriate discipleship that is God-centered, practical and world-changing.
+Our Sunday School program provides a thorough Christian education and training for our children.
+As they learn the Bible, they also learn how to follow Jesus and become active members of the life of the Church.
+Our curriculum, Living God’s Way, provides age-appropriate teaching that is God-centered, practical and world-changing.

 Believers Eastern Church is devoted to ministering to the needs of the local community in practical and empowering ways.
 Our clergy are able to address the real needs of the people around them, and our churches often become community centers to share Christ’s love with the poor, helping people break the cycle of poverty.
 We are also actively involved in our communities, bringing awareness to today’s social issues and being part of the solution.